Today 15:00 - 16:00

 The latest news from BBC Radio 4.

-A spiritual comment and prayer to start the day with Rabbi Jonathan Wittenberg.
+A spiritual comment and prayer to start the day with the Very Revd Dr Sarah Rowland Jones.

 The latest news headlines.
 Including the weather and a look at the papers.